alimac/finding-the-entrance/README.md

 <!-- .slide: data-background="custom/images/" data-state="show-header" data-header="" -->
-### Make screenscasts, podcasts
+### Make a podcast
 <!-- .element: class="heading" -->

 Note:
 - Somewhere between giving a talk and writing a blog post
-- There are many great podcasts to listen to while you are driving or on a train
+- Several Drupal-related podcasts to listen to while you are driving or on a train
 - There is always room to make your own!